santiagonar1/reshuffle/README.md

 The first one, `create_coloring`, can be used to get the required coloring to split either a 1D or 2D domain according to a strategy.

-The following example returns the global and local coloring for rank 0 in order to parition the buffer in two blocks:
+The following example returns the global and local coloring for rank 0 in order to partition the buffer in two blocks:

 ```c++
 const auto strategy = reshuffle::BlockWise(2);// i.e., split the domain in two blocks